TachooDa/walmart-sales-performance-analysis/readme.md

 **1. Revenue Growth and Peak Performance**

-- Q4 has always been the strongest period, with consistent sales and revenue consistently reaching $40,000, even though Q4 2020 was still affected by the COVID-19 pandemic
+- Q4 has always been the strongest period, with consistent sales and revenue consistently reaching $40,000, even though Q4 2020 was still affected by the COVID-19 pandemic.
-- Q4 2021 saw the highest revenue ($46,402 in December 2021), making it the best performing period
+- Q4 2021 saw the highest revenue ($46,402 in December 2021), making it the best performing period.
-- Each Q4 has reached revenue of up to $40,000, and it also maintained strong sales in the final year, despite a downward trend that started afterward
+- Each Q4 has reached revenue of up to $40,000, and it also maintained strong sales in the final year, despite a downward trend that started afterward.

 **2. Declining Trend in Every Early Quarter**

-- Sales anomalies and significant declines always occur in our early quarters (Q1-Q3), especially in Q2-Q3 with sales revenue of only $2,000-$4,000 per month during that quarter, marking the quarters with the lowest revenue
+- Sales anomalies and significant declines always occur in our early quarters (Q1-Q3), especially in Q2-Q3 with sales revenue of only $2,000-$4,000 per month during that quarter, marking the quarters with the lowest revenue.
-- The Q2-Q3 revenue decline suggests a major downturn, likely caused by external branch conditions, reduced consumer demand or internal operational shifts
+- The Q2-Q3 revenue decline suggests a major downturn, likely caused by external branch conditions, reduced consumer demand or internal operational shifts.

 **3. Quarterly Insights & Seasonal Trends**

-- Q4 of each year typically shows strong performance, likely due to seasonal shopping trends and marketing efforts
+- Q4 of each year typically shows strong performance, likely due to seasonal shopping trends and marketing efforts.
-- Q1 2023 started badly ($15,794 in January), but revenue still went up and down through Q1-Q3, but revenue quickly grew in Q4, signaling an overall peak performance compared to every Q1-Q3 in previous years
+- Q1 2023 started badly ($15,794 in January), but revenue still went up and down through Q1-Q3, but revenue quickly grew in Q4, signaling an overall peak performance compared to every Q1-Q3 in previous years.

 **4. Key Takeaways & Recommendations**

 - Investigate the causes of the every Q1-Q3 period decline for every year (e.g., market changes, competition, internal factors)
-- Leverage high-performing periods (e.g., Q4 of strong years) to refine marketing and branch sales strategies
+- Leverage high-performing periods (e.g., Q4 of strong years) to refine marketing and branch sales strategies.
-- Reassess business strategy for 2024, focusing on pricing, branch promotions and customer engagement to regain momentum
+- Reassess business strategy for 2024, focusing on pricing, branch promotions and customer engagement to regain momentum.

 ---